boots-edu/textbook/source/original/week7.md

 Producing well documented\, high quality\, efficient and readable code is always the goal in software development\.

-* Let’s comment the constructor
+* Let's comment the constructor
   * We see the parameters and their types and description\.
   * What exceptions to expect
-  * It’s side effects
+  * It's side effects
-  * It’s parent class
+  * It's parent class
   * It is a constructor
   * An example of how to call it\.